Wānaka Airport: Failed attempt to develop a jet airport at Wānaka

 In September 2020, a group formed out of concerns for the future of Wānaka Airport, Wanaka Stakeholders Group Inc, took on Queenstown Lakes District Council and Queenstown Airport Corporation over an alleged illegal airport lease and plans to develop a jet airport at Wānaka Airport.
 The group had almost 3,500 members, 50% of Wānaka's adult population, and was claiming that QLDC and the Queenstown Airport Corporation failed to consult properly over a controversial 100-year lease that allowed virtually unlimited airport expansion in Wānaka.
-The group argued that QLDC and QAC documents that were kept secret for years instead forecast a new Wānaka airport as big as the current Queenstown airport with jet aircraft taking off or landing every 10 – 12 minutes.
+The group argued that QLDC and QAC documents that were kept secret for years instead forecast a new Wānaka airport as big as the Queenstown airport with jet aircraft taking off or landing every 10 – 12 minutes.
 The court heard evidence that elected QLDC councillors were kept in the dark over plans to introduce jet aircraft to an expanded Wānaka airport.

 The court was also told that Mayor Jim Boult had been given the right by QLDC to negotiate the terms of the Wānaka airport lease, albeit alongside the QLDC CEO Mike Theelen and two selected councillors.
 Community consultation by QLDC deliberately hid plans to introduce narrow body jet aircraft to Wānaka as well as understating the extent of planned Wānaka airport expansion.

 In April 2021, the High Court ruled that the airport lease was illegal and control of the airport was handed back to QLDC, who were cautioned to follow due process in the future.
 The result was a double blow against QLDC and QAC not just through the Wānaka Airport lease being declared illegal, but because the case centred on how open and transparent they had been in communicating with the Wānaka community prior to the lease being granted.

 Wānaka Airport is now managed on behalf of QLDC by QAC under a management agreement.

 Operations

-Scenic and charter operators are the main commercial users and include Aspiring Air, Glenorchy Air and Southern Alps Air.
+Scenic and charter operators are the main commercial users and include Air Fiordland, Aspiring Helicopters and Southern Alps Air.
 There are extensive skydiving and helicopter operations and a large number of general aviation aircraft are based at the airport.
-On 2 November 2020, Sounds Air commenced daily services between Christchurch and Wanaka utilising a PC-12.
+On 2 November 2020, Sounds Air commenced daily services between Christchurch and Wānaka utilising a PC-12.
+This came to an end in 2025 due to rising costs and lack of government support.